cbshearer/get-VTFileReport/README.md

 # get-VTFileReport
-Get VirusTotal report for a given hash.
+Use PowerShell to get VirusTotal report for a given hash.